-The Fund is subject to the disclosure requirements of Article 8 of the SFDR
+The Fund is subject to the disclosure requirements of Article 8 of the SFDR.

-The investment objective of the Fund is to seek long-term total returns in excess of the MSCI All Country World Index (the "Index"), as well to provide income in excess of broader equity markets, by primarily investing in large capitalization companies worldwide.
+The investment objective of the Fund is to seek long-term total returns in excess of the MSCI World Index (the "Index"), by primarily investing in equity securities issued by companies worldwide.